MD Paul Bryan opens up over £2bn-distributor's growth plans, the likelihood of distressed acquisitions and shedding its tag as a broadliner

-Bryan said Exertis has had nearly 1,000 pre-registrations for Plug-In to Exertis, a first-of-its-kind event the distributor is holding at Twickenham stadium in May to showcase its wares.
+Bryan said Exertis has had nearly 1,000 pre-registrations for Plug-In to Exertis, a first-of-its-kind event the distributor is holding at Wembley in May to showcase its wares.

 "We're very conscious that Exertis - prior to now - was a collection of Micro-P, Gem, Computers Unlimited, Siracom etc," he explained.
 "We've become this Exertis brand and we need to get out into the market and set out our stall to make sure people know what we do."

 Exertis suffered a "very difficult" fiscal 2016, with like-for-like UK revenues falling seven per cent due to a reduction in sales from an unnamed large supplier and weak demand for tablets, smartphones and gaming products.

 However, in the first half of its fiscal 2017 ending 31 March, Exertis' revenues rose 5.1 per cent, with the UK business delivering "strong growth".

 Bryan claimed that Exertis is enjoying a strong finish to its fiscal year.